The School of Art + Design is now accepting applications for the following Artist-in-Residence programs:

 - 20 Examples of your work: We only accept digital submissions.

-- Please send a CD-ROM, USB Drive, or link to an online portfolio including 20 images.
+- If applying by mail, please send a USB Drive, or link to an online portfolio including 20 images.

 - Please also provide us with a contact sheet including your personal information and image details (title, dimensions, materials, date, and further description).
 Include a SASE if you wish your materials to be returned.